Skip to content

 <<< approved; clarity=high; needs=error examples

 The content (Markdown) stays readable.
-The <<< line captures feedback.
+The <<< line captures feedback that lints, diffs, and survives a git blame.
 Try it live →

 Prompt iteration usually scatters content, labels, and reviewer notes across JSON, spreadsheets, and ad-hoc scripts.
-MarkBack standardizes that feedback loop in a text format that works in Git, can be linted, and scales from a single prompt to thousands of records.
+MarkBack standardizes the feedback loop in a text format that works in Git, can be linted, and scales from a single prompt to thousands of records.